Skip to main content

 Trace the full causality chain from any span ID:

-This walks parent_span_id → span_id recursively and returns all spans in the causality chain — something plain SQL has no primitive for.
+This walks parent_span_id → span_id recursively via a CTE and returns all spans in the causality chain in traversal order — something plain SQL has no primitive for.

 Compile to SQL

-rosql compile "FROM traces WHERE duration > 500 ms" --backend postgres
+rosql compile "FROM traces WHERE duration > 500 ms" --backend parquet

 Output: